NVIDIA/cuda-quantum/docs/sphinx/using/examples/hardware_providers.rst

 Using Quantum Hardware Providers
 -----------------------------------

-CUDA-Q contains support for using a set of hardware providers (IonQ, IQM, OQC, and Quantinuum).
+CUDA-Q contains support for using a set of hardware providers (IonQ, IQM, OQC, Quantinuum and ORCA).
 For more information about executing quantum kernels on different hardware backends, please take a look at :doc:`hardware <../backends/hardware>`.